-The Baby Fold works in cooperation with Unit 5 and United Way to run a Community School Programs at Fairview Elementary and Cedar Ridge Elementary.
+The Baby Fold works in cooperation with Unit 5, District 87, and United Way to run a Community School Programs at Fairview, Cedar Ridge, and Sheridan Elementary Schools.
 The programs have been very successful in supporting both children and teachers so they can provide for the social, emotional, and educational needs of the whole student body.

 In our Community schools program we create partnerships between the school, community and families.
 These partnerships work to identify student needs and the resources necessary to meet these needs so that students succeed at school and beyond.
 Our Community Schools model is designed to transform the school by expanding learning time, bringing community-based resources to bear on student and family needs, removing barriers to academic achievement and youth development, and aligning school, community and family resources behind a shared vision for student success.

 ABC’s of Community Schools

 - Align out of school time programming with classroom learning to improve knowledge/performance scores.